Click on our services to learn more about what we can offer you and your pet.

 + Radiology (x-ray)

+All three of our locations are equipped with a digital x-ray machine.
 Radiology is a valuable diagnostic tool in veterinary medicine.
 A radiograph, better known as an x-ray, allows our doctors to look at the inside of the body, revealing information that cannot be seen from the outside.
 Radiology is used to evaluate almost any organ in the body, including heart, lungs, abdominal organs and bones.

 + Senior Pet Care